Web Analytics

 Not knowing is a good thing

-The maternal instinct myth is so common.
-But what is natural – and perfectly okay – is to not know what to do when you first become a parent.
+The maternal instinct myth is so common and persistent.
+But what is natural and perfectly okay – in fact, more than okay – is to not know what to do when you become a parent.
 Whether you are a new mom or a new dad, a biological parent or an adoptive parent, you will not naturally know what to do.
-(I think this can be one of several surprises during baby's first year.)

-(If you have a partner, look for information and get to know your baby together.
-Learning to parent as a team is one of 3 ways to strengthen your relationship after becoming parents.)
+If you have a partner, share this article with them.
+Learning to parent as a team is one of 3 ways to strengthen your relationship after becoming parents.
+Let's help make the maternal instinct myth a thing of the past!

 References